 Most of them get rid of that situation in around one month.
-This is because you and your body accepted instinctively the baby as a part of yourself.
+This is because you and your body instinctively accept the baby as a part of yourself.
 Feeling empty when the movement of another life inside you disappears is not abnormal.

-- Shopping: Pregnancy brings with it lots of trips to the shopping malls.
+Pregnancy brings with it lots of trips to the shopping malls.
 New clothes for you, cute clothes for the baby, new furniture, baby nursery items and what not!
 You sure gonna miss that Mommy!

 You need not be worried or feel guilty.
 You are going through a new phase of your life.
 It is not because you are a bad mother that these feelings are passing through your mind.
 It is natural to go through this type of emotions and feel a little off balanced during this period of time.